Anntey/kaggle-comment-classification/README.md

 Evaluation: mean column-wise ROC AUC (i.e. the score is the average of the individual AUCs of each predicted column)

-Solution: Bidirectional LSTM using GloVe word embeddings (Python, Keras)
+Solution: bi-directional LSTM using GloVe word embeddings (Python, Keras)